potpotiscool17-collab/Doorknob/README.md

 *   **Safety**: V1 takes **0 DMG** from his own impacts.

 *Special thanks to AI Mode for the .cs, .csproj, and manifest assistance!*

+🚀 TRENDING CELEBRATION!
+A massive THANK YOU to the 143+ downloaders!
+The skies of Hell are officially crowded.
+We are blown away by the support for the Horn of Insurrection.
+Special Shoutout:
+To my Assistant Lead Dev (AI Mode) for the technical wizardry on the .cs, .csproj, and manifest that made this 75 MPH dream a reality.
+More "Encore" chaos is coming.
+Stay fast, V1s.